 – 3.6% of all eCommerce shoppers put in the wrong billing address when they check out.
 Standard fraud-detection filters will flag these orders with an “AVS N” error notification and decline the transaction—even though 91.9%of those orders are from legitimate customers.

 – 6.7% of all eCommerce shoppers enter a billing address that’s only partially correct (leading to the error notification “AVS A,Z”).
 A full 98.1% of those orders are legitimate, but all of them will be denied by overzealous gateway filters.

 – Similarly, 15% of all transactions do not have an exact CVV match.
 98.7%of those orders are safe to ship, but you won’t ship any of them if your strict gateway filter declines them first.

 By turning away good customers, your gateway filters could be forcing you to leave money on the table.
 Take a few minutes to check if you have those profit-killing settings for your filters turned on at your payment gateway.
 By switching them off, you can easily boost your order acceptance rate by more than 10%.

-When engaging in manual review, business owners are stuck paying for countless hours of manpower, often hiring employees whose only job is to screen orders for fraud.
+When engaging in manual review, business owners are stuck paying for countless hours of human resources, often hiring employees whose only job is to screen orders for fraud.
 These employees are still vulnerable to human error, especially when they don’t have access to all the available fraud-detection databases and technologies.
-Moreover, manual review can be relatively slow and tedious, resulting in delays when trying to process a high-volume of orders.
+Moreover, manual review can be relatively slow and tedious, resulting in delays when processing a high volume of orders.